 How Are We Doing?Unfortunately, the majority of rapes (88.2%) are not reported to law enforcement.^1^ This clearly indicates that sexual violence rates are underestimated.
 Because we know that rape is underreported, it is difficult to gauge the magnitude of the problem using federal and state crime reports.
 Among Utah female high school students, the 2013 Youth Risk Behavior Survey showed that 8.9% have been physically forced to have sexual intercourse when they did not want to, and 5.9% of male high school students.
 National research estimates that eight out of ten rape victims report they were first raped before they turned 25, and four out of ten rape victims report they were first raped before their 18th birthday.^2^ From 2006 to 2015, Utah Department of Safety reported that Carbon, Duchesne, Grand, Salt Lake, Tooele, and Uintah counties had significantly higher reported rape rates than the state rate of 93.7 per 100,000 female population.^3^ Rape affects the quality of life and may have lasting consequences for victims.
 In the 2016 survey, 12.9% of respondents indicated that they experienced a form of sexual abuse as a child.
 This was significantly higher for females (15.2%) compared to males (6.6%).^4^ In 2016, those who report lifetime rape were significantly more likely to have seven or more poor mental health days (38.6% vs. 14.9%), miss more than seven days of work or activities (22.7% vs. 13.2%), have difficulty concentrating or remembering (19.4% vs. 7.9%), binge drink (18.2% vs. 13.39%), smoke every day (9.4% vs. 4.9%), have difficulty doing errands alone (12.5% vs. 3.3%), and have poor health (6.3% vs. 2.3%) compared to those who have not experienced lifetime rape.^4^ The 2016 Utah Behavioral Risk Factor Surveillance System showed that the majority of rape victims (87.8%) previously knew their perpetrator, only 3.9% reported they were on a first date, 2% reported they knew the person for less than 24 hours, and 6.3% reported their perpetrator was a complete stranger.^4^ [[br]] [[br]] ---- 1) Mitchell, C., Peterson, B. (2007).
 Rape in Utah.
 Utah Commission on Criminal and Juvenile Justice.
 Accessed 10/6/2017: [https://justice.utah.gov/Documents/Research/SexOffender/RapeinUtah2007.pdf]. [[br]] 2) Breiding, M. J., Smith, S. G., Basile, K. C., Walters, M. L., Chen, J., & Merrick, M. T. (2014, September 5).
 Prevalence and characteristics of sexual violence, stalking, and intimate partner violence victimization - National Intimate Partner and Sexual Violence Survey, United States, 2011.
 Morbidity and Mortality Weekly Report, 63(SS08), 1-18.
 Retrieved from [https://www.cdc.gov/mmwr/preview/mmwrhtml/ss6308a1.htm].[[br]] 3) Utah Department of Public Safety.
 Bureau of Criminal Identification CIU 2015.
 Salt Lake City, UT.
 Accessed: 10/25/2017: [https://bci.utah.gov/wp-content/uploads/sites/15/2017/09/2015-Crime-in-Utah-Final-1.pdf]. [[br]] 4) Utah Behavioral Risk Factor Surveillance System.
 (2016).
 Sexual Violence [Data file].
 Retrieved from: Utah Department of Health. [[br]]

 What Is Being Done?The Utah Department of Health Violence and Injury Prevention Program (VIPP) and the Utah Coalition Against Sexual Assault (UCASA) collaborated in 1999 to enlist individuals, organizations, and agencies to participate in a statewide multi-disciplinary council addressing sexual violence.
 In 2003, the Utah Sexual Violence Council (USVC) was formed.
 The USVC is a multi-disciplinary, statewide advisory council that promotes a climate where sexual violence is addressed as a priority issue that impacts all Utah communities.
 Its vision is to change social norms and improve Utah's understanding of the overwhelming significance of this public health, social service, and criminal justice problem.
 Since 2000, the VIPP has received Rape Prevention and Education Grants from the U.S. Centers for Disease Control and Prevention.
-The intent of the grant is to ensure that community based organizations engage in collaborative efforts with the VIPP to provide rape primary prevention and education services.
+The intent of the grant is to work on outer levels of the Social-Ecological Model through a risk and protective factor approach to reduce perpetration and victimization of sexual violence.
 In 2016 and 2017, the Utah State Legislature appropriated funds from the Temporary Assistance for Needy Families (TANF) Program, housed by the Utah Department of Workforce Services.
 These funds aim to expand the ongoing primary prevention efforts, by increasing the number of projects in underserved regions of the state, as well as increasing programming for underserved communities, including rural communities, tribal communities, LGBTQ populations, and underserved and high risk groups.
-Programs and services in Utah focus on reducing risk factors for victimization and increasing protective factors for perpetrations.^1^ These factors are contributors and might not be a direct cause of victimization or perpetration.
-Some of the main primary prevention activities being implemented include healthy relationships education, consent education, and bystander intervention training, in addition to community-level approaches, such as coalition building and community mobilization.
-The risk of becoming a perpetrator of sexual violence is made up of a mixture of factors at the individual, relationship, community, and societal levels and as such, primary prevention efforts seek to address multiple levels to ensure comprehensive programming. [[br]] [[br]] ---- 1) Centers for Disease Control and Prevention.
+Programs and services in Utah focus on reducing risk factors for victimization and increasing protective factors for perpetration.^1^ These factors are contributors and might not be a direct cause of victimization or perpetration.
+Priority risk and protective factors in Utah include: societal norms that support violence and sexual violence; harmful norms around masculinity and femininity; lack of skill in solving problems non-violently; societal and community support and connectedness; and emotional health and connectedness [[br]] [[br]] ---- 1) Centers for Disease Control and Prevention.
 Sexual Violence: Risk and Protective Factors.
 Atlanta, GA: National Center for Injury Prevention and Control, Division of Violence Prevention, 2017.
 Accessed 10/20/2017: [https://www.cdc.gov/violenceprevention/sexualviolence/riskprotectivefactors.html].

 Evidence-based PracticesFew programs have been shown to prevent sexual violence perpetration.
 A systematic review conducted by CDC's Injury Center has identified the following programs to be effective or promising ([https://www.cdc.gov/violenceprevention/sexualviolence/prevention.html]): *Safe Dates *Shifting Boundaries *Real Consent *Green Dot *Second Step: Student Success Through Prevention *Coaching Boys Into Men *Bringing in the Bystander[[br]] [[br]] '''Stop SV:''' A Technical Package to Prevent Sexual Violence contains a select group of strategies based on the best available evidence to help communities and states focus prevention activities.[[br]] [https://www.cdc.gov/violenceprevention/pdf/sv-prevention-technical-package.pdf] The CDC recommends approaching sexual violence prevention by addressing risk and protective factors at various levels of the social ecology, especially when those risk and protective factors are shared between multiple forms of violence.
 Some of those risk and protective factors include: [[br]] *__Risk:__[[br]] **Societal norms that support violence/sexual violence **Adherence to traditional gender norms **Gender inequality **General tolerance of sexual violence within community **Alcohol and drug use **Involvement in violence/abusive relationships **Social isolation/ lack of social support **Association with sexually aggressive, hyper-masculine, and delinquent peers **Hostility towards women **Childhood history of physical, sexual, emotional abuse **Suicidal thoughts and behavior **Risky sexual behavior **Traditional gender norms **Victim-blaming *__Protective:__ **Association with Prosocial Peers **Skills in solving problems in a non-violent manner **Community Support **Emotional health and connectedness **Empathy and concern for how one's actions affect others **Self-efficacy for bystander intervention From [https://www.cdc.gov/violenceprevention/sexualviolence/riskprotectivefactors.html].[[br]] [[br]] Also, for shared risk and protective factors, Connecting the Dots: [[br]][https://vetoviolence.cdc.gov/apps/connecting-the-dots/]